browserengineering/book/book/security.md

 </form>
 ```

-Our browser (and real browsers) do not care what origin a form is on:
+Our browser (and a real one) does not care what origin a form is on:
-you can submit a form on one origin to another origin, and this ability
+you can submit a form on one origin to another origin, and this
-is widely used for some reason.[^21] So even if the user fills out this
+ability is widely used for some reason.[^21] So even if the user fills
-form on the evil website, the form is still be submitted to the
+out this form on the evil website, the form is still be submitted to
-guest-book.
-When the browser makes that POST request to the guest-book,
+the guest-book.
+When the browser makes that POST request to the
-it will *also* send along its guest-book cookie.
-Since the user has no
+guest-book, it will *also* send along its guest-book cookie.
+Since the
-idea where a form is going---the browser does not show them that
+user has no idea where a form is going---the browser does not show
-information---they might want to sign a guest book on the evil-doer\'s
+them that information---they might want to sign a guest book on the
-site and end up signing the one on our server instead.
+evil-doer\'s site and end up signing the one on our server
+instead.^[And thank goodness we never implemented a change-of-password
+form!]

 But it gets worse!
 Suppose the form isn\'t actually like that, and
 instead looks like this: